mmontone/emacs-progress-bar/README.md

-# emacs-progress-bar
+# emacs-progress-displayer

-A progress bar in Emacs echo area.
+A progress displayer for Emacs

 ![progress-bar](progress-bar.gif)